jagub2/LuxmedSniper/README.md

 # LuxmedSniper
 LUX MED appointments sniper
 =======================================
-Simple tool to notify about available slot in LUX MED medical care service using pushover notifications.
+Simple tool to notify about available slot in LUX MED medical care service using Telegram notifications.

 How to use LuxmedSniper?
 --------------------